muhammadegaa/aruna/DEPLOY_RULES.md

 The API routes run server-side and don't have automatic authentication context.
 The rules require `request.auth != null`, which only works for client-side calls.

-**Current Workaround:**
+**Current Solution:**
-- Client passes `userId` to API route
+- Client fetches business data (with auth) and passes it to API route
+- API route uses client-provided data to avoid server-side Firestore calls
+- Rules temporarily allow server-side reads (`request.auth == null`) for API routes
-- API route verifies `business.ownerUid === userId` before processing
+- Application-level security: API verifies `business.ownerUid === userId` before processing
-- This provides application-level security, but Firestore rules still need to be deployed

-**For Production:**
+**⚠️ IMPORTANT - Security Note:**
+The rules currently allow server-side reads (`request.auth == null`) as a temporary workaround.
+This is **less secure** than proper authentication.
+For production:
-Consider using Firebase Admin SDK for server-side operations to properly authenticate Firestore calls.
+- Use Firebase Admin SDK for server-side operations
+- OR move all Firestore calls to client-side
+- OR implement proper token verification